As an Amazon Associate I earn from qualifying purchases.

 - Failure to complete verification of identify or provide sufficient information

 It’s worth noting here that Mercari doesn’t have a crack team of security that’s combing through sellers and their listings to keep the platform safe.
-Mercari scams are kept at bay through an algorithm.
+Mercari scams are kept at bay through an algorithm (similar to how you can have Mercari messages removed by admin).

 So if their software decided (based on its parameters which are unknown) that you are a threat to the community’s safety (and Mercari’s profit) then you’ll be suspended.